 Is it okay if I have children or other animals?

-What happens after we bring the pets back?
+What happens after I bring the animal back?

-Once the pets are back at HSP, they will have their spay/neuter surgery (if not already sterilized) and then go up for adoption!
-You can trust that once your pet is returned to the shelter, it will benefit from HSP’s no time limit policy and have the best possible chance at its own success story.
+Once the pets are back at HSP, they will have their spay or neuter surgery, if they hadn’t already, and will then go up for adoption.
+You can trust that once the pet is returned to the shelter, it will benefit from HSP’s no time limit policy and have the best possible chance at its own success story.